Learn More !

 This project helped me understand that accessibility is not only about adding more features.
 It is about designing the conditions for visitors to make choices: how they access information, how they understand space, and how they participate in the gallery experience.

-For me, the most important shift was moving from “providing access” to supporting atonomy A meaningful BLV gallery experience should not depend on one fixed audio guide, one staff member, or one route through the space.
+For me, the most important shift was moving from “providing access” to supporting autonomy A meaningful BLV gallery experience should not depend on one fixed audio guide, one staff member, or one route through the space.
 It should offer flexible, predictable, and respectful support that allows visitors to build their own relationship with the artwork.

 Limitations